Khalid-Shahin/Filelist-Info-Maker-and-File-Backupper/README.md

 	* It will create all the needed paths and subpaths.

-Both of these scripts load "Filelist backuper configuation.txt"
+Both of these scripts load "Filelist backupper configuation.txt"

-Config File "Filelist backuper configuation.txt"
+Config File "Filelist backupper configuation.txt"
 1. directories, the (relative) backedup folder structure
 2. ignoreFileNames, what filenames will be ignored for when the first script generates "files info for backup.txt"
 3. directoriesToSearch, the absolute paths of the directories you want to search in by the second script